-Depending on the way you experience different bipolar moods and symptoms, and how severely they affect you, your doctor my diagnose you with a particular type of bipolar disorder.
-The table below explains some terms your doctor might use:
+Depending on the way you experience different bipolar moods and symptoms, and how severely they affect you, your doctor may diagnose you with a particular type of bipolar disorder.
+The table below explains some terms your doctor might use.

 Using these terms can help both you and health professionals discuss your diagnosis and treatment more specifically.
 If your doctor ever uses words or phrases you don’t understand, you can ask them to explain.

 “[I have] cyclothymia.
 It can make you feel more like it must be all in your head as the symptoms are often not as extreme as bipolar.”

 This can depend on a lot of things, such as:

 - how well you’re able to manage your symptoms